 - Any student in this course who has a disability that may prevent him/her from fully participating in this course should contact Disability Services (870-972-3964) as soon as possible so we can make the necessary accommodations to facilitate your educational opportunity.

 - If you have a documented disability and wish to discuss academic accommodations, please contact me as soon as possible.
-Students who require academic adjustments in the classroom due to a disability must register with ASU Disability Services.
+Students who require academic adjustments in the classroom due to a disability must register with Arkansas State Disability Services.

 Students with disabilities do not always disclose they have a disability to the instructors due to various reasons.
 The statement will indicate your willingness to accommodate students with disabilities.